jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

-Complete Workflow
+Detailed Workflow
 =================================================================

-If everything is setup correctly you can start to look deeper in the scripts and do small changes.
+If everything is setup correctly you can start to look deeper in the scripts and do small changes to get familiar with your tools.
 Keep in mind: Do only small changes and verify the results after every change.

 Makefile - a dictionary for your possible cli tasks
 -----------------------------------------------------------

 Please use an editor to look into `./Makefile`.
 Here you find a list of tasks (in Makefiles they are called "targets") you can perform within this example.

     gedit Makefile